Posts

 Showing posts from May, 2024

-Does a Good Manager Play all of the Players?
+Does a Good Manager Play all of his Players?

-I don't know what on earth I was thinking when creating this post; wait a second, I do now.
-I played all of my backups in one of my fantasy baseball leagues one day when I was getting slaughtered (Not Holy Cross league).
-So arose the question, does a good manager play all of his players?
-There are a number of answers to the question depending what level you are.
-Here they are.
-Certainly when you're in Little League, a manager should play all of the players, no matter how good or bad.
-Of course, in most Little Leagues, you have to at least bat the whole team and often they have to get into the field at some point during the game.
-Since Little League is not all about winning, but development, this is most definitely the way it should be.
-Some higher Little League divisions (like 14U and up) maybe could have a different ruling for playing time, but seeing as how it's still Little League, the rules should probably stay as they are. ...
+One day, as I was losing my fantasy baseball matchup, I decided to put all my backup players into the game.
+This action brought a question into my head: does a good manager play every one of his players?
+The question took a little bit of thought, but I eventually arrived at my answer.
+Certainly in Little League, a manager should play all of his players, no matter how talented they are.
+Of course, in most Little Leagues, you have to at least bat the whole team, and very often every player has to get into the field at some point during each game.
+Since Little League is not all about winning, but primarily about development, this is most definitely the way it should be.
+Some higher Little League divisions (such as 14U and higher) could potentially have a different ruling for playing time.
+But seeing as how it's still Little League, the rules should probably remain as they are.
+I don't think many managers would have the prudence to manage the ...

 On Errors and OBP